siglens/siglens-docs/docs/migration/datadog/vector.md

 ### Configure Datadog Agent

 1. Navigate to the Datadog Agent's configuration file.
-By default, it's located at `/opt/datadog-agent/etc/datadog.yaml`.
+The default location varies based on your operating system:

+   - For Linux: `/etc/datadog-agent/datadog.yaml`
+   - For macOS: `~/.datadog-agent/datadog.yaml`

+> :warning: **Note:** These paths can change based on the version of the software or the specific configuration of the system.
+Refer to the [official Datadog documentation](https://docs.datadoghq.com/agent/guide/agent-configuration-files) for up-to-date information.

 2. Open the `datadog.yaml` file and set your Datadog API key.
 You can find your API key by following the instructions at [this link](https://docs.datadoghq.com/account_management/api-app-keys/#add-an-api-key-or-client-token).
 Once you have your API key, you can set it in your Datadog Agent's configuration file.